Digital Marketing After 12th Commerce

 Common Mistakes Students Make When Entering Digital Marketing

-Mistake 2 — Ignoring analytics.
-Digital marketing without data is just guessing.
-Google Analytics 4 and Meta Ads Manager are non-negotiable skills.
+: Digital marketing without data is guessing.
+Google Analytics 4 and Meta Ads Manager are non-negotiable skills that hiring managers test in every interview.

-Mistake 3 — Waiting to be "ready" before freelancing or interning.
-The industry rewards early starters.
-Start applying at the 3-month mark of your course, not after completion.
+: The industry rewards early starters.
+Start applying for internships at the 3-month mark of your course, not after completion.
+Imperfect action beats perfect preparation.s:

 Key Takeaways